SamAthanas/user-rbac/README.md

 - Admin users or users assigned an admin role will be able to access the RBAC configuration page
 - Its possible to assign templates to each role.
 Templates will be evaluated each time a user that has that role executes a service call.
 The template will determine if the users role should be used, or if it should fallback to a different role with an entierly different set of permissions.
 This makes it possible to create more complex auth systems based on current states from your HA instance.
 - Default domain/enttiy blocklists are supported.
 Any non-admin user will always have these restrictions enforced.
-- Currently only a deny list is supported.
 - Frontend is built using Preact that compiles into a static page, for easier state management and component isolation.

 ## 🤝 Contributing